-Requirement Cr redit Hours

-ENGLISH 6

-English 101 and 102 or Honors English 201H.
-Juniors and seniors who has ENG 102 must take ENG 302. ve not had

-FOREIGN LANGUAGE 12

-Successful completion of four-semester sequence ending with German 204; 302; Latin 204; French 204; Spanish 204; or Japanese 204.
-Up to three so the requirement may be waived by the Modern Languages Department for taken in high school. emesters of
+Requirement Credit Hours ENGLISH English 101 and 102 or Honors English 201H.
+Juniors and senior ENG 102 must take ENG 302. s who have not had GLOBAL COMPONENT The global component of the general education requirements may one of three options. be satisfied through Option 1: 12 hours.
+Successful completion of four-semester seque: German 204; Greek 302; Latin 204; French 204; Spanish 204; or to three semesters of the requirement may be waived by the Mode Department for language taken in high school.
+Japanese 204.
+Up

-COMMUNICATION STUDIES 3

-CMM 103.
-May be waived by the Communication Studies Department if hig speech was taken and student passes a proficiency exam administered by the ment. ,

-FINE ARTS

-Choose one from: ART 112, MUS 142, THE 112.

-CLASSICS, PHILOSOPHY OR RELIGIOUS STUDIES

-Any 3-hour course from among the following: any Classics course except CL 230, 231, 232, 233, or 234; any Philosophy course; any Religious Studies course except RST 304, 310, 320, 325, 351.

-LITERATURE REQUIREMENT

-Any of the following: Classics 230, 231, 232, 233, 234; any English 300 or 400 level course in literature; Religious Studies 304, 310, 320, 325, 351; any 300 or 400 level course in French, German, Latin, or Spanish literature.
+Option 2: 12 hours.
+Successful completion of six hours of modern language and six hours of study abroad in an approved program either through international studies or through the School of Journalism and Mass Communications.
+Option 3 : 15 hours.
+Successful completion of six hours of modern language and nine hours from selected global courses approved by the school.
+COMMUNICATION STUDIES CMM 103.
+May be waived by the Communication Studies Department if high school speech was taken and student passes a proficiency exam administered by the department.
+FINE ARTS Choose one from: ART 112, MUS 142, THE 112.
+CLASSICS, PHILOSOPHY OR RELIGIOUS STUDIES Any 3-hour course from among the following: any Classics course except CL 230, 231, 232, 233, or 234; any Philosophy course; any Religious Studies course except RST 304, 310, 320, 325, 351.
+LITERATURE REQUIREMENT Any of the following: Classics 230, 231, 232, 233, 234; any English 300 or 400 level course in literature; Religious Studies 304, 310, 320, 325, 351; any 300 or 400 level course in French, German, Latin, or Spanish literature.
+SOCIAL SCIENCES Courses are to be taken in at least three fields.

-SOCIAL SCIENCES

-Courses are to be taken in at least three fields.
 (Check sequence requirements for specific required social science courses.)

-Criminal Justice, Economics, History, Political Science, Psychology, Sociology/Anthropology (except SOC 108), Geography (except 101, 425, 429, 430), Women's Studies 101.
+Criminal Justice, Economics, History, Political Science, Psychology, Sociology/Anthropol- ogy (except SOC 108), Geography (except 101, 425, 429, 430), Women's Studies 101.
+NATURAL SCIENCES Integrated Science-4 hours (prerequisite MTH 121 or above) Choose 8 additional hours from the following fields: (Check prerequisites before registering.)
+Biology, Chemistry, Physics, Physical Science, Geology, Geography 101 MATHEMATICS MTH 121 or above must be taken to fulfill the Math requirement.

-NATURAL SCIENCES

-Integrated Science-4 hours (prerequisite MTH 121 or above)

-Choose 8 additional hours from the following fields: (Check prerequisites before registering.)

-Biology, Chemistry, Physics, Physical Science, Geology, Geography 101

-MATHEMATICS

-MTH 121 or above must be taken to fulfill the Math requirement.

 JMC GENERAL AND MAJOR REQUIREMENTS

-one children ind reson indentification